zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/deploy-workspaces-with-ci-runner/_index.md

 workspaces as compared to our existing Kubernetes based workspaces but we don't need to aim to improve on this as part of this architecture.

+### Devfile vs. Development Container vs. something else

+Right now our workspace functionality uses the [devfile](https://devfile.io/) format.
+Since this tool only really supports Kubernetes it may be a good time to move away from Devfile and try a different configuration file.
+We could consider moving to supporting [Development Containers](https://containers.dev/) but that might lead to us needing to build a lot more functionality into GitLab.

+For now we should attempt to start by just translating the minimum amount of details we need from the Devfile syntax to create a comparable workspace inside of CI.
+We should probably investigate the move to Development Containers or another format independently of this work.

+If we find that extensive effort is needed to translate the Devfile to something that can run in a CI job then we might be forced to tackle this problem sooner.

 ## Iteration plan

 1. Introduce `CI::Workload` concept which allows creating a workload without